-Elizabeth Jarrett Andrew writes, loves, teaches, and urban homesteads in South Minneapolis.
-When she’s not chasing her gregarious daughter around the neighborhood or dancing with her partner, she supports the spiritual lives of writers.
-Her books are Swinging on the Garden Gate: A Spiritual Memoir (Skinner House Books), On the Threshold: Home, Hardwood, and Holiness (Westview Press), and the novel, Hannah, Delivered (Koehler Books).
+Elizabeth Jarrett Andrew writes, loves, and supports the spiritual lives of writers in South Minneapolis.
+Her books are Swinging on the Garden Gate: A Memoir of Bisexuality and Spirit (Skinner House Books), now in its second edition; On the Threshold: Home, Hardwood, and Holiness (Westview Press); and the novel, Hannah, Delivered (Koehler Books).
 She has also written two books on the writing craft: Writing the Sacred Journey: The Art and Practice of Spiritual Memoir (Skinner House Books) and Living Revision: A Writer’s Craft as Spiritual Practice (Skinner House Books).
 She has published essays and short memoirs in The Christian Century, Fourth Genre, Many Mountains Moving, The Florida Review, Open Hands, and other literary and religious journals, including the anthology, Blessed Bi Spirit: Bisexual People of Faith and My Red Couch and Other Stories of Seeking a Feminist Faith.
 Elizabeth's writing explores incarnation and the intersection between spiritual growth and the creative process.
 She teaches spiritual memoir at Wisdom Ways Center for Spirituality in St. Paul, MN.
-You can connect with Elizabeth at www.spiritualmemoir.com and www.elizabethjarrettandrew.com.
+You can connect with Elizabeth at www.spiritualmemoir.comand www.elizabethjarrettandrew.com.

 Debra Kolodny, editor of Blessed Bi Spirit: Bisexual People of Faith, writes of Swinging: "Elizabeth's words sing.
 Her life soars.
 This work will doubtless inspire others to claim the lush delights of their own secret gardens."